Marie Royce: Awards

+In January 2025, Royce was honored with the Dr. Martin Luther King Jr. Legacy Award for "Leadership in Global Education" by the Institute for the Advancement of Multicultural and Minority Medicine (IAMMM).
+The ceremony was held at the Willard Hotel in Washington, D.C., where Royce was recognized for her accomplishments and contributions over the years.

-The Council on International Educational Exchange (CIEE) presented Secretary Royce with the CIEE BridgeUSA "Vision and Impact" Award at their 2025 International Exchange Conference in Washington, DC.
-Royce was recognized for her visionary leadership in launching the BridgeUSA brand and expanding global exchange initiatives, including the Academy for Women Entrepreneurs—now active in more than 100 countries.
+The Council on International Educational Exchange (CIEE) presented Royce with the CIEE BridgeUSA "Vision and Impact" Award at their 2025 International Exchange Conference in Washington, D.C.
+Royce was recognized for her leadership in launching the BridgeUSA brand and expanding global exchange initiatives, including the Academy for Women Entrepreneurs—now active in more than 100 countries.

 Personal life

-Royce is married to Ed Royce, a former member of the United States House of Representatives.
+Royce is married to Ed Royce, a former member of the U.S. House of Representatives.